xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 Also trust your gut, like you should do in interviews.

 This is a very long-term project, it therefore *transcends* individuals.
-As we've already stressed, always always always think about the long-term.
+As we've already stressed, always, always, always think about the long-term.
 Have a plan B, C, D, ... (even about design, _even_ about people).
 A phrase of a friend that I feel encapsulates all of this well:
 > It's a marathon, not a sprint